Vietnam Veteran Reunited with His Treasured Hat

 Robert had a lot of his life on that hat, and when he realized it was missing, he mentally tried to trace his steps.
 He says, “It was a tough trip.
 I pulled out of St. Louis and went to Laredo.
 My 10-12-hour break was at the TA Henry Albert Truck Stop.
 I had my truck greased and pulled out about 3 a.m. and then got to Laredo about 8 a.m.
 The next stop was Houston and then the TA in Greenwood, Louisiana.
 “I showered, got a sandwich and then headed to St. Louis.
 The next morning, I reached for my hat and tore the truck apart looking for it.
 I finally realized I left it somewhere.”
 Thinking he’d never see the hat again, Robert drove on and thought about how he might be able to duplicate the hat that meant so much to him.

-In the meantime, Dean Barnett, GM of the Greenwood TA, spotted the hat and says, “I was in the army for three years.
+In the meantime, the GM of TA Greenwood at the time spotted the hat and says, “I was in the army for three years.
 I could appreciate the sentimental value.”
-Dean took a picture of the hat and sent the photo to Landstar.
+He took a picture of the hat and sent the photo to Landstar.
 Connie Kortus at Landstar did some sleuthing and contacted Bill Ater, a Landstar driver, to ask if he was a Vietnam vet.
 Bill said no, but he was sure he knew who the hat belonged to.

-Our friendly TA network went out of their way to solve the case of the missing hat, and Dean’s looking forward to the dinner Robert’s promised him, the next time he’s in Greenwood.
+Our friendly TA network went out of their way to solve the case of the missing hat, and the GM is looking forward to the dinner Robert’s promised him, the next time he’s in Greenwood.